giulioturrisi/Self-Balancing-Robot/README.md

 ```sh
 ros2 run controllers <control_node>
 ```
-where in <control_node> you can choose the type of controller you want (for now LQR and Sliding Mode)
+where in <control_node> you can choose the type of controller you want (for now LQR, Sliding Mode and PID)

 ## Status